 |HDFS140||Contemporary American Families||3|

-ECE150 Introduction and Observation ECE and ECE151 Guidance and Classroom Management must be taken concurrently for practicum series preparation.
-A criminal background check is required for all practicum courses.
+ECE150 Introduction and Observation in ECE and ECE151 Guidance and Classroom Management must be taken as corequisites.
+A criminal background check is required prior to enrolling in these (and all ECE practicum) courses.

-Refer to the appropriate category of courses listed in AAOT Degree Discipline Studies Requirements.
+Refer to AAOT Degree Discipline Studies Requirements for appropriate courses in Arts and Letters, Science, Social Science, and Science/Mathematics/Computer Science.
 Students who have not completed two years of high school foreign language are encouraged to take approved language courses.

 PE185 sport/activity courses will not meet this requirement.